samirnarain/data-science/project/readme.md

 ## 2 RELATED WORK

 Optimization of schedules falls under the study of Operation Research and there have been prior research done for optimization of the OR schedules at hospitals.
-Recently more hospitals have started to scheduling systems, like open-scheuling and block-scheduling, which have been studied by Weiss (2014) who concludedthat it has resulted in better utilization of ORs but there has been a continued drive in improving it further.
-Pulido et al. (2014) concluded that the duration of surgery depends highly of the surgon performing it, higher the expertise of the surgon, lower would be the probability of delay.
-As TCT is a multiple OR, there is also an affect of the prior sugreries perfomred in the same OR [Zheng Zhang & Xiaolan Xie (2015)] and the delay of one surgery has cascading affect on the surgeries planned for the rest of the day [Denton et al. (2007)].
+Recently more hospitals have started to scheduling systems, like open-scheduling  and block-scheduling, which have been studied by Weiss (2014) who showed that it has resulted in better utilization of ORs but there has been a continued drive in improving it further.
+Pulido et al. (2014) concluded that the duration of surgery depends highly of the surgeon performing it, higher the expertise of the surgeon, lower would be the probability of delay.
+As TCT is a multiple OR hospital, we found a similar study by Zheng Zhang & Xiaolan Xie (2015) which was for scheduling the start time of surgeries in hospitals with multiple operation rooms.
+They concluded that "... optimal surgeon arrival times are quite different from those of a single OR and are highly dependent on OR number and surgery duration variability."
+Denton et al. (2007) also highlighted the importance of schedule time and sequencing decisions on OR planning for the day.

 ## 3 APPROACH